Is there anything better than a refreshing and invigorating shower to start your day? Find your perfect shower with our expert buying guide.

-With its highly contemporary square design, the Tetra shower head is one of our bestsellers
+With its highly contemporary square design, the Renzo shower head is one of our bestsellers

 Riser kit shower head

-This type of shower head slots into a bracket fixed to the wall of your shower enclosure, meaning its position can moved according to the height of the person using it, as well as detach for just washing your hair or cleaning the bath or shower.
-There are also lots of different designs available in this style of shower head, so they can suit a wide range of bathrooms.
+This type of shower head slots into a bracket fixed to the wall of your shower enclosure, meaning its position can be moved according to the height of the person using it, and can also be detached if you're just washing your hair or cleaning the bath or shower.
+With this style of shower head, there are lots of different designs available, complementing a wide range of bathrooms.

-The Solar is a great example of a shower riser kit
+The Harrison is a great example of a shower riser kit with an adjustable handset

 Combination shower head

-A combination, or riser, set allows you to have both a fixed and a detachable shower head for maximum versatility.
+A combination set allows you to have both a fixed and a detachable shower head for maximum versatility.
 There are many different designs available in both contemporary and traditional styles, so it’s easy to find what you want to create your perfect look.

-The Mode Cubik complete shower set gives you flexibility, with both an overhead shower and handset
+The Harrison thermostatic triple shower valve shower set from Mode Bathrooms gives you flexibility, with both an overhead shower and handset